freakout42/formax/README.md

 sql-script to create a sqlite3 database) is compiled into a binary (.frm in practice a sqlite3 database), that is run by the runtime component.
-The form is used to view and edit data in a database-driven manner.
-The environment supplies built-in record creation, query, delete and update modes, each with its own default data manipulations.
-This minimizes the need for program code. **formax** can be seen as a "No-code RAD" (Rapid Application Development).
+The form is used to view and edit data in a database driven manner.
+The environment supplies builtin record creation, query, delete and update modes, each with its own default data manipulations.
+This minimizes the need for program code. **formax** can be seen as a "Nocode RAD" (Rapid Application Development).

-The running form has an event driven interface and implements event-handling functions called triggers which are automatically invoked at critical steps in the processing of records and the receipt of keyboard strokes.
+The running form has an event driven interface and implements event handling functions called triggers which are automatically invoked at critical steps in the processing of records and the receipt of keyboard strokes.
 Different triggers may be called before, during, and after